Frequently asked questions

 Q. How many people are in the group?

-Our community mailing list is around 100 individuals however the number of people attending on any given event can vary considerably but rarely less than 6 and not more than 16 people.
+A. Our community mailing list is around 100 individuals.
+The number of people attending any given event varies between 4 and 15 though usually around 7 to 10.

 Q. Do I have to come every week?